erajasekar/instrumentation-mentoring/PITCHME.md

 ### Example for Imperative Style

-Let’s say we want to print day of the week for given stream date strings in format MM/dd/YYYY.
+Let’s say we want to print day of the week for a given list stream date strings in format MM/dd/YYYY.

 ```java
 private static LocalDate parseDate(String dateString) {